-- Is the sponsor's plan for stewardship of the Conceptual Design Phase consistent with the guidelines set out in the Major Facilities Guide? - Does the preliminary timeline for development and implementation include programmatic, NSB, budget and any necessary partnering milestones, including explicit project off ramps? - Are potential opportunities for internal and or external partnering being considered, if not already underway? - Are there any other major challenges regarding this project that the Director needs to be aware of?
+- Is the Sponsoring Organization's plan for stewardship of the Design Stage consistent with the guidelines set out in the Major Facilities Guide? - Does the preliminary timeline for development and implementation include programmatic, NSB, budget and any necessary partnering milestones, including explicit project off ramps? - Are potential opportunities for internal and or external partnering being considered, if not already underway? - Are there any other major challenges regarding this project that the Director needs to be aware of?

-Based on the CORF's recommendation and any further examination, the Director then approves (or disapproves) the project entering the Conceptual Design Phase as a "candidate" project.
-Note that no NSF commitment is implied beyond support for the development of a Conceptual Design.
+Based on the CORF's recommendation and any further examination, the Director then approves (or disapproves) the project entering the Design Stage as a "candidate" project.
+Note that no NSF commitment is implied beyond the Design Phase approved at entrance to the Design Stage.
 The CORF or Director might alternatively advise the Sponsoring Organization to look further into any issues and then return for further consideration.